-I don’t suggest that this is right or wrong in any moral sense, it’s just the way things are.
+I don’t suggest that this is right or wrong in any moral sense, it’s just the way things are in the real world.
 If we were to genuinely consider what would need to change to routinely get 50% women on company boards, we would need to think properly about why those who get there want it so badly: money and status, and in really large corporations, power.
 These are all pretty negative characteristics, if we are honest.
 But that’s what it takes.
-Just as the generals and admirals in all the world armed forces are as hard as hell, the job of people running big enterprises isn’t to be anyone’s friend.
-In the best reading of such careers, it’s to do the best by the company by butting heads with other companies, governments and economies; in the most cynical, it is to use the company to do the best by themselves.
+Just as the generals and admirals in all the world armed forces are as hard as nails, the job of people running big enterprises isn’t to be anyone’s friend.
+In the best reading of such careers, it’s to do the best by the company by butting heads with other companies, governments and economies to win business; in the most cynical, it is to use the company to do the best by themselves.
 In all cases, it is to be unrelenting and tough, even callous.
 Anyone who wants to undo all this needs to undo capitalism.

 We thus have very good reasons to be disinterested in socially engineering the gender proportions of any workforce.
 In my area, health IT (and originally electrical engineering / control systems), it has always been statistically male-dominated.
 Currently I believe it is around 15-20% women, depending on the country and specialisation.
 My guess is it will get to a 35/65 split, but for all I care, it can be 90% women.
 Why should anyone care?
 Most people would like to work with competent, decent and congenial co-workers and never think about anyone’s sex, colour or other innate quality in the workplace.